Note: Mirrored from the JALT Teacher Education SIG

 "Of these three works, Medgyes' is undoubtedly the most useful for EFL teachers."

-In 1999 George Braine of The University of Hong Kong edited a 233-page volume representing the voices of 15 nonnative ELT professionals from ten countries.
-This joint work reflects the controversy and hearty polemic involved in the NS/NNS debate.
+Finally, in 1999, George Braine edited a volume representing the voices of 15 non-native ELT professionals.
+This work reflects the controversy and hearty polemic involved in the NS/NNS debate, focusing on sociopolitical issues like sexism, racism, and nativism that often create discrimination in the workplace.

 — Reviewed by Tim Newfields